 The whole fire department attended the call along with a few young recruits in-training.
 I quickly realized one of the fire fighters was an old friend of the farm, albeit a strange character.
 He walked confidently around the building waving at the walls, talking through his face shield about how old and poorly built the cook shack was and how one night many years ago while they were playing cards around the dining table, a fire just randomly flared out in the far wall by the kitchen sink.
 All the fire fighters clustered around the spot to inspect.

 He was carrying an infrared heat gun with a screen and without warning he smacked the bench in front of me as hard as he could with the palm of his hand.
 In surprise I yelped and stumbled backward.
 He pointed the gun immediately at the bench.
 On the screen I could see a perfect infrared imprint of his hand.
 He said the gun registered heat so if there was a fire in the walls, this would sense it.
 Kim looked down at the hand print and back up at me.
-His electric blue eyes narrowed and he nodded.
+His pale blue eyes narrowed and he nodded.
 They didn’t find anything but the following summer the hot water heater in the kitchen lit fire.
 We tore the exterior wall open and blasted it with a garden hose.
 We didn’t bother calling the fire department.

 As Kim and I lead the horses out of the Back 40 we reckoned the amount of energy we put into the shows every season, for better or for worse, must leave some sort of imprint on the land.